learn-co-curriculum/phase-0-html-lists-lab/README.md

 ## Reinforce Our Understanding Of Ordered Lists Through Creation

+To complete the challenge write the necessary HTML to pass the tests:

+3. Create an ordered list
+4. Nest each step for creating grilled cheese as a list item wrapped in `<li>` tags

 Okay, so we've got our grilled cheese ingredients, but what about the steps requires to make a grilled cheese?
 Steps to a recipe need to be in order, otherwise we may end up with burnt cheese covered in bread and topped